Anand450623/coding_samples/ch23. Matrices/README.md

 the matrix V raised to power n contains the number of paths of n edges between the nodes in the graph.

 for example., if V^4[2, 5] = 2, then there are two paths of 4 edges from node 2 to node 5.

+Kirchoff's theorem for finding count of spanning tree for a given graph:

+To calculate the number of spanning trees, we construct Laplacian matrix L, where L[i,i] is the degree of node i, and L[i,j] = -1 if there's an edge between nodes i and j, and otherwise L[i,j] = 0.
+It has been proved that the number of spanning trees equals the determinant of a matrix that is obtained when we remove any row and any column from L.

+Also, the determinant is always the same, regardless of which row and column we remove from L.

+NOTE: Cayley's formula is a special case of Kirchoff's theorem, becuase in a complete graph of n nodes the number of spanning trees is n^(n-2).